Will Rowlands

-Will Rowlands (born 19 September 1991 in Hammersmith, England) is an English-born Welsh rugby union player who plays for Dragons in the URC and the Wales national team.
+William Michael Colin Rowlands (born 19 September 1991) is a professional rugby union player who plays as a lock for Top 14 club Racing 92.
+Born in England, he represented Wales at international level after qualifying on ancestry grounds.

 Early life

-Rowlands went to the Dragon School, Oxford then Rugby School.
-He studied Economics & Management at Pembroke College, Oxford and then studied business, Administration and Management at Warwick University whilst playing for Wasps Rugby.
+Rowlands was born in Hammersmith.
+He went to the Dragon School, Oxford then Rugby School.
+He studied Economics & Management at Pembroke College, Oxford and then studied Business, Administration and Management at Warwick University whilst playing for Wasps Rugby.